Saturday, May 16, 2015

 Billy Joe Royal's signature

-It is where the entertainers get to know their fans.
+It's the entertainers who get to know their fans.

-On the lawn of the visitor center, a young woman was entertaining a crowd.
+On the visitor center lawn, a young woman was entertaining a crowd.

 Had a great day, even though it was in the 90s & I did not get too hot.